 Choosing A Content Management System For Your Web Design

 You’re probably familiar with the concept of content management system (CMS) style Web site design.
-This type of Web site has increased in popularity over the last few years, mainly because:
+This type of Web site has increased in popularity over the last few years, for the following reasons:

-- It can be quick and easy to update text and images
+- It’s quick and easy to update text and images.

 - The look of the Web site can be changed via a re-designed CSS (style sheet).

 A major concern with many of the CMS sites being used by New Zealand businesses is that although the designs of the sites look great, the sites themselves do not always rank well on search engines.
 This was often because the structure or build behind the CMS was not designed to be search engine friendly in the first place.
 For example, perhaps the CMS did not allow the administrator or developer the ability to optimise their Web sites thoroughly via features such as:

 - Non-dynamic URLs (e.g. new-zealand-web-design.html as opposed to product.php?categoryid=1&productid=10)

 - Unique Meta data (especially titles and descriptions) for each section, category and content item.

 One of the CMS style Web development softwares available that combats these types of problems is WordPress.
 The beauty of WordPress is that it is constantly being developed by programmers all over the world, who create ‘plug-in’ components.
 These components can be customised as needed by skilful Web developers and programmers.